Folium Systems

 Map

-Document the workflow, data sources, providers, users, tools, failure modes, privacy boundaries, and production requirements.
+Document the process, data sources, providers, users, tools, failure modes, privacy boundaries, and production requirements.

 Standard pillar